Military Move to Hampton Roads, Virginia? Explore These 6 Communities

 1) The Peninsula

 Virginia is known for its woodsy feel.
 Houses in and around the Peninsula are tucked amidst mature trees with spacious yards and neighbors who are avid gardeners.
 Many homes have architectural features in keeping with the Early American feel of this historic location, such as lantern lighting, classic shutters, and even interior wood beams from colonial barns.
 Three neighborhoods of note are Tabb Lakes of Yorktown, the Denbigh area of Newport News, and Hampton’s Fox Hill.

 In addition to provincial charm, choosing a dwelling for your military family in the Tabb Lakes neighborhood will lead to the well regarded schools of the Yorktown area.
 With a Tabb Lakes address, your students could attend Coventry Elementary School, Grafton Middle School, and York High School.

-When looking for a premier school district, you'll be happy to find Yorktown school district reviews on Military Town Advisor, sharing that the schools are "some of the best in the country."
+If you're moving to this area, you may be interested in the Yorktown school district reviews on Military Town Advisor, where other military families share that the schools are "some of the best in the country."
+Here's a sample: